Homepage of the site 'What to do with your life?'

 What is difficult to overcome to succeed in life?

-Why do humans reason so often incorrectly?
+Why do humans reason so massively incorrectly?

 What is cognitive dissonance?